BonoboPLC/lojjo_wiki/administration/games/lottery.md

 ## Accounting Workflow

-The following is a describtion of the movement of funds within the player and system accounts for Lottery games.
+The following is a description of the movement of funds within the player and system accounts for Lottery games.

+The following System Accounts are used in the process:

+**Player Trust account**
+The account which hold the players/tickets balance

+**Game Trust account**
+The account which holds the prize pool funds

+**Commissions Earned account**
+The account which holds the earned commissions from all games

 The process starts when Player pays the total Cost of the ticket which consists of the Buy-in and the Rake.

 The Buy-in portion is transferred to the Game Trust account upon sale.
 This amount should be caliberated to cover the prizes as defined in your payout table.
+(Not to worry if it doesn't)

-The Rake portion is transferred to the Commission Earned account upon sale.
+The Rake portion is transferred to the Game Commission account after the game ends.

-At the end of the game, the prizes are paid from the Game Trust account.
+At the end of the game, the prizes are paid from the Game Trust account to the Player's Trust Account

+The Rake portion is transferred to the Game Commission account after the game ends.

+> > If there isn't enough funds in the Game Trust account {is-alert}

-If  there is less funds than were originally estimated to pay prizes, then money is transferred back from the Commissions Earned account to the Game Trust account to cover the deficit.
+,Then money is transferred back from the Commissions Earned account to the Game Trust account to cover the deficit.

+> If there are is excess funds in the Game Trust account {is-info}

+**If Prize Roll over is enabled**, then the funds are left in the Game Trust account and allowed to build.
+This lets you have an ever increasing Jackpot until it's won.

+**If Prize Roll over is not enabled,** then any excess funds are recovered back in to the Game Commission Account.